-Discuss what risks there currently are related to the Department's access, redress, and correction policies and procedures for this Area Boundary and what, if any, steps have been taken to mitigate those risks.
+Discuss what risks there currently are related to the Department's access, redress, and correction policies and procedures for this Area and what, if any, steps have been taken to mitigate those risks.
 For example, if a project does not allow individual access, the risk of inaccurate data needs to be discussed in light of the purpose of the project.
 For example, providing access to ongoing law enforcement activities could negatively impact the program's effectiveness because the individuals involved might change their behavior.

-Principle of Individual Participation: Is the individual provided with the ability to find out whether a project maintains a record relating to him?
+Consider the following FIPPs below to assist in providing a response: Principle of Individual Participation: Is the individual provided with the ability to find out whether a project maintains a record relating to him?